loltan/DumbIdiot/README.md

 ```

 This will load Dumb Idiot and set the hotkey ```⌃ + ⌥ + ⌘ + c``` to manually run all checks.

+To get the full value of Dumb Idiot notifications set Hammerspoon's notification style to 'Alerts' in System Preferences -> Notifications -> Hammerspoon

+# Planned checks and features
+- TFTP check
+- TCC settings
+- Hosts file entries
+- VPN check
+- More modular checks (each check will be its own file)
+- Config file instead of global variables
+- Bugfixes